WilliamMcKenzie/SplatViewer/README.md

 Since we need a WaitGroup for each user, each client makes a request with a unique token used as a key to access their Waitgroup in a map.
 Each video is saved to a directory associated with their token, and deleted after 60 seconds.

+### 3. Performance

+Aside from the obvious rendering of the splats, I'd say rendering a 1280x720 canvas to PNG every frame is the next biggest bottleneck.
+Not so much for the client, but over the network this will be very expensive especially the biggest your canvas gets.
+This could cause UI freezing, network timeouts, and definetely high cloud costs for me.

+There are also a some possible Deadlock scenarios, but most of that stuff requires a nefarious client.

+If the resolution was any bigger I probably would've opted to make the project local and just keep the video file rather then having the client download it.